 Joe Montemurro is a former professional soccer player who played in a midfield during a brief career.
-More notably, he has carved out a name for himself in management and is currently in charge of Arsenal's women's team.
+More notably, he has carved out a name for himself in management and is currently in charge of Juventus's women's team.

 Montemurro then coached the first team at Sunshine George Cross before moving on to Coburg United, Port Moresby, Melbourne Victory Women, Melbourne City Women and Arsenal Women.

 Montemurro spent his youth career at Brunswick Juventus and made his first appearance in the National Soccer League for them at the age of 16.

 After his spell there, he moved to Swiss club Neuchatel Xamax.
 Spells at Potenza and Treviso in Serie C2 followed.

 He returned to Australia in 1996, playing in the Victorian State leagues and launching his coaching education.

 Early coaching career

 Montemurro began his coaching career with Brunswick Juventus' youngsters before a spell coaching in the Victorian Premier league with Green Gully U-21.
 He took them to second place in his first year in charge.

 In 2002/03, Montemurro took charge of Melbourne Knights' youth team, guiding them to the Southern Division Championship, although the team lost the play-off to become national youth champions.

 After a successful spell at South Melbourne, he took over Sunshine George Cross' first team, saving them from relegation.